Handling state space explosion in verification of component-based systems: A review: Results on SSE reduction methods

-A discussion about the classification is provided in detail in the first part of this section and an overview of it is represented in Figure ~\ref{something}.
-Each class divided into multiple sub-parts which are current methods for tackling SSE problem.
-To refine the description of our classification, we introduce some previous works.
-The RQ (1, 2) is fully answered in this part.
+\textit{SSE} problem is a bottleneck in model-checking.
+The amount of a system's SS (even a finite system) strongly depends on its components and is prone to increase in size exponentially.
+Consequently, it easily exceeds the computer's memory capacity and limits the size that can be verified by a model checker.
+Therefore, memory becomes the main concern for SSE reduction methods.
+Memory concern can be addressed from several aspects, for example, expanding memory capacity, reducing the states that need to be stored in memory, released memory from the redundant and repeated states, etc. Generally, a method cannot cover all the aspects, some methods find and omit redundancies, while others may focus on memory expansion.
+Therefore, this work simply classifies these methods according to the aspects that each method can cover.

-The second part of this section is about the RQ 3.
-The characteristics, key features and challenges of SSE reduction methods have been summing up in tables.
-Before each table, we describe our observation and conclusion.
+A discussion about the classification is provided in detail in the first subsection and an illustration of it is represented in Figure \ref{something}.
+Each class is divided into multiple sub-classes which is in accordance with the current methods for tackling SSE problem.
+The RQs (1, 2) are answered in this section.
+The second part of this section pertains to RQ 3.
+The characteristics, key features, and challenges of SSE reduction methods have been summarized in tables.